 90% of respondents were keen to experience destinations ‘like a local’

 Recent studies back Professor Pearson’s argument.
-A poll by German company GetYourGuide, found that the vast majority of travellers want to try new or unique activities in 2023, with 90% of respondents keen to experience destinations “like a local”.
+A poll by German company GetYourGuide, found that the vast majority of travelers want to try new or unique activities in 2023, with 90% of respondents keen to experience destinations “like a local”.

 Tellingly, two-thirds of respondents in their 30s and 40s said they considered whether their next trip would be an “authentic experience” before booking it.